 - Surgical clipping the cerebral aneurysm

 - Embolize the aneurysm.
 This is the most common practice to treat aneurysms today because it is a less invasive procedure than surgery.
-Cerebral aneurysm embolizations are treated at Providence Health Center by a highly trained neurointerventional radiologist, Dr.Adam Borowski.
+Cerebral aneurysm embolizations are treated at Ascension Providence by a highly trained neurointerventional radiologist, Dr.Adam Borowski.
 Dr.Borowski consults all patients before any procedures are done.

 Liver Chemotherapy Embolization